Class Rank Reporting Explained: What It Means on Common App

 How Do You Find Your High School Class Rank?

 Your class rank is likely available on your high school transcript.
 It’s usually listed near your cumulative grade point average.
-If you do not see it on your transcript, reach out to your school counselor.
-They can assist you in finding it or inform you if your school does not report class rank.
+If you don’t see it on your transcript, reach out to your school counselor.
+They can assist you in finding it or inform you if your school doesn’t report class rank.

 How Important Is Class Rank in High School?

-For example, a student with a 3.8 weighted GPA who ranks at the 90th percentile of their class in a school that doesn’t give out many A’s might be considered more impressive than a student with a 3.8 weighted GPA who is ranked at the 80th percentile of their class because they go to a less competitive high school that gives out a lot of high grades.
+For example, a student with a 3.8 GPA who ranks in the 90th percentile at one school might be considered more impressive than a student at a different school with a 3.8 GPA who is ranked in the 80th percentile.

 That said, class rank in high school is becoming less influential in the admissions process, at least in bigger, usually public schools.
 Nowadays, other factors, like grades, test scores, personal essays, and extracurriculars will be more important, at least for certain colleges.

 In other words, for larger public schools you will probably have to report your class rank, but it won’t have a huge effect on admissions readers’ decisions.
-If you are applying for scholarships and grants, though, the class rank will still be important because it can help show your academic achievements a bit better and set you apart from other students.
+If you’re applying for scholarships and grants, though, class rank will still be important because it can help show your academic achievements a bit better and set you apart from other students.

 What’s Considered a Good Class Rank in High School?